Tintic Mining District

 The Tintic Mining District in central Utah was the home of some of the richest silver mines in the West.
 The first silver ore was discovered in 1869 by George Rust, a cowboy herding cattle in Ruby Hollow, three miles south of what would later be the town of Eureka.
 Word soon spread and many other mines were very soon being developed.
 Those early miners organized the Tintic Mining District in December 1869, taking its name from the large open valley to the west.
 The valley got its name in 1856, from a local Ute chief who died from wounds received during the brief "Tintic War", also in 1856.

-The first successful Tintic mines came in the early months of 1870, and included mines all along the western slopes of the East Tintic Mountains, from north to south, mines in Eureka, Mammoth Hollow, Ruby Hollow, and Diamond Gulch.
+The first successful Tintic mines came in 1869 and 1870, and included mines all along the western slopes of the East Tintic Mountains, from north to south, mines in Eureka, Mammoth Hollow, Ruby Hollow, and Diamond Gulch.
 Eureka came into being as the area surrounding the Eureka Hill mine was developed.

 Quoting D&RGW's 1938 summary of branchlines, "This camp has been a steady producer and, even during the years when silver prices were low, production has been relatively continuous at some of the properties.
 Notable among producing mines of this district are the Mammoth, Grand Central, Eagle and Blue Bell, Chief Consolidated, Bullion, Beck, and others."